-As stated by the Code of Practice 2015, the School will take a structured approach to engaging parents and children, tracking and measuring progress of students with SEND, supporting the delivery of high-quality teaching, and support and intervention.
-The SENDCo or other appropriate professionals will deliver training to meet staff and student need as appropriate.
+As stated by the Code of Practice 2015, the School will take a structured approach to engaging parents/carers and children, tracking and measuring progress of students with SEND, supporting the delivery of high-quality teaching, and support and intervention.
+The SENDCo or other appropriate professionals will deliver training to meet staff and student needs as appropriate.
 Holywell School frequently communicates with and applies the advice of the following services:

-- Educational psychologists
+- The designated SEND Advisory Teacher

 - Mental health services

 - Autism advisory teachers

 - Specialist teacher of the deaf

 - CHUMS emotional well-being

 - Occupational Therapists

 - Visual Impairment Team

+- ASD Outreach Team, Ivel Valley